mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 I suspected that, in addition to implicitly calling the `make` build sequence, Nix was quietly controlling the build process through environment variables.

-To test my theory, I replaced the default `installPhase` section of `mkDerivation` with one that dumped all environment variables:
+To test my theory, I replaced the default `installPhase` section of `mkDerivation` with one that dumped all of the environment variables:

 ```nix
 {